antonioleal/myslackbuilds/README.md

 Free Pascal (aka FPK Pascal) is a 32 and 64 bit professional Pascal compiler.

+# firefox-standard-the-latest
+Installing *and* Maintaining an updated Firefox Standard Release web browser on Slackware is now made easier with this small program, "google-chrome-the-latest".

 # google-chrome-the-latest
 Installing *and* Maintaining an updated chrome browser on Slackware is now made easier with this small program, "google-chrome-the-latest".